-- In an emergency, all or part of offices, records, and equipment may be inaccessible.
+- In an emergency, all or part of offices, records, and equipment may be inaccessible

-- Data network, communications, and utility services may be disrupted in the one facility or campus-wide.
+- Data network, communications, and utility services may be disrupted in the one facility or campus-wide

-- Critical hardcopy and digital records may be damaged or destroyed.
+- Critical hardcopy and digital records may be damaged or destroyed

-Then your Business Continuity plan can focus on how your functions can continue, even if at a lower level of service.
+Oregon Ready will help you focus on how your functions can continue, even if at a lower level of service.